top of page

 The adjective 'perennial' has its etymological origins in Latin.
 It is derived from the Latin word 'perennis,' which combines 'per-' (meaning 'through') and 'annus' (meaning 'year').
 Therefore, 'perennial' etymologically signifies something that is 'through the years' or 'enduring over many years.'
 In modern usage, 'perennial' describes things that persist or endure through all seasons or over many years.
 It often refers to plants that continue to grow and bloom year after year, emphasizing their enduring and persistent nature.
 The etymology of 'perennial' underscores the idea of something enduring the passage of time, whether in the context of nature, ideas, or qualities, and remaining a consistent presence over an extended period.

-Quiz: Find the meaning of the adjective perennial:
+Find the correct meaning of the adjective perennial:

 Try Again!